emtee40/miunlock-android/README.md

    A)I'm assuming you rebooted the device during unlocking which you shouldn't.Don't reboot the device during the unlock process or else the unlock token will change.

 3.
-   Q)The code says my fastboot token is invalid.
+   Q)The code says my fastboot token is invalid or fastboot says "unknown command".

    A)Try using `fastboot getvar token` instead of `fastboot oem get_token`